avinashok/dev-cookbook/README.md

 - `git add <filenames>` - Add modified files from the output of the previous `git status` command
 - `git commit -m "comments"` - A meaningful message for the commit
 - `git push origin -u <new branch name>:<remote branch name>` - Just `git push origin` is enough if you're pushing directly to master.
+- `git push origin HEAD:<branch name>` - To directly push the changes to a branch.

 Other git commands:
 - `git fetch` - If some new branches are missing in local